actions-workshop/actions-workshop/docs/004-security.md

    git push
    ```

-This will trigger the CodeQL workflow again, and this time, it will find a vulnerability in our code!
+This will trigger the Code scanning workflow in our pull request again.

 ### 2.3 - Check the code scanning results

 After the Code scanning workflow has finished, navigate into the pull request and inspect the results.

-1. As expected, it no found the vulnerability we just introduced.
+1. As expected, it now found the vulnerability we have just introduced.
 Let's quickly click on *Details* to find out more.

     ![Screenshot of some status checks of a GitHub pull request with a failed Code scanning job](images/004/failed_codeql_run.png)